thatstraw/ccna-notes/README.md

-This are my ccna notes, not yet perfect.
+These are my ccna notes, not yet perfect.